Skip to Content

 Tentree pieces come with a small coin so the recipient of the gift can log on to the tentree website and see where their trees were planted!
 How amazing is that!?

-To date tentree has planted more than 35 million trees!!
+To date, tentree has planted more than 35 million trees!!
 Yes, you read that correctly 35 MILLION trees and counting.

 Not only are these trees providing clean air and absorbing carbon, they’re also helping to build local economies.

-Over 80% of Madagascar had been deforested so
+Over 80% of Madagascar had been deforested, so tentree wanted to help fix it.

 Did you know mangroves are some of the richest carbon sinks in the world?
 In fact, mangroves can sequester four times more carbon than rainforests!

-The goal is to fully restore the mangroves to help avoid erosion and restore the coasts so wildlife can inhabit them once again
+The goal is to fully restore the mangroves to help avoid erosion and restore the coasts so wildlife can inhabit them once again.
+This is only one of their many projects.

 Check out all of the other amazing ways tentree is working to plant trees and help communities.

-I’m so inspired by the work tentree does and I’m extra excited to be working on this post with them because getting outside and enjoying nature is one of the best ways for me to recharge.
+I’m so inspired by the work tentree does and I’m extra excited to be working on this post with them, because getting outside and enjoying nature is one of the best ways for me to recharge.
 See tip 4 for more info!

-my first detox:
+my first digital detox:

-Last year I realized that I have never and I mean not-even-on-my-honeymoon NEVER taken a break from creating content since I started GZW in 2015.
+Last year I realized that I have never — and I mean not even on my honeymoon NEVER — taken a break from creating content since I started GZW in 2015.

 GZW was my creative outlet.